ricksmt/SOCVR-RoomInformation/README.md

 We are open for any critic, feedback and guidance received from the community as we are a part of it.

-Room Owners step in the moment we notice site users are targeted by any room member.
+Room owners step in the moment we notice site users are targeted by any room member.
 This goes without warning.

 ##What are the chat room rules?